oernster/fulcrum/DEVELOPMENT-README.md

 Renders the multi-size PNG set and the multi-resolution `fulcrum.ico` from `fulcrum.png`, used for the window, the taskbar and the packaged executable.
-The electric-glow treatment (transparent keying, colour lift, halo) is part of the script, so the raw master stays untouched and every emitted icon carries the shipped look.
+The electric-glow treatment (transparent keying, colour lift, halo) and a mass-based trim (the art is cropped to the box holding almost all of its ink, then squared with a thin margin, so the mark fills the taskbar tile) are part of the script, so the raw master stays untouched and every emitted icon carries the shipped look.

 ```
 python generate_button_icons.py